-- (1) The Research Pathway Masters degree builds on a prior undergraduate degree and develops advanced knowledge and skills necessary to undertake research in a Doctor of Philosophy. - (2) The usual Research Pathway Masters degree is the Master of Advanced Studies [specialisation]. - (3) The volume of learning in a Research Pathway Masters degree will depend on the student's prior undergraduate and postgraduate study, but will normally be: - (a) 48 credit points, for a student who has taken a major or specialisation in a 192 credit point undergraduate degree or AQF level 8 qualification at a standard accepted by the relevant faculty and in an area of the specialisation of the Masters degree; - (b) 72 credit points, for a student who has taken a major or specialisation in a 144 credit point undergraduate degree at a standard accepted by the relevant faculty and in an area of the specialisation of the Masters degree; or
+- (1) The Research Pathway Masters degree builds on a prior undergraduate degree and develops advanced knowledge and skills necessary to undertake research in a Doctor of Philosophy. - (2) The volume of learning in a Research Pathway Masters degree will depend on the student's prior undergraduate and postgraduate study, but will normally be: - (a) 48 credit points, for a student who has taken a major or specialisation in a 192 credit point undergraduate degree or AQF level 8 qualification at a standard accepted by the relevant faculty and in an area of the specialisation of the Masters degree; - (b) 72 credit points, for a student who has taken a major or specialisation in a 144 credit point undergraduate degree at a standard accepted by the relevant faculty and in an area of the specialisation of the Masters degree; or - (c) 96 credit points, for a student who has not taken a major or specialisation in the area of specialisation of the Masters degree at a standard accepted by the faculty. - (3) The course resolutions for each Research Pathway Masters degree must: - (a) require a maximum of 96 credit points; and - (b) include: - (i) a research project of 24 36 credit points; - (ii) advanced coursework which develops knowledge and research skills in the discipline of the specialisation at 4000- and - 5000 level; - (iii) a minimum of 72 credit points at or above -4000 level; - (iv) a minimum of 36 credit points at or above -5000 level;

-- (c) 96 credit points, for a student who has not taken a major or specialisation in the area of specialisation of the Masters degree at a standard accepted by the faculty. - (4) The course resolutions for each Research Pathway Masters degree must: - (a) require a maximum of 96 credit points; and - (b) include: - (i) a research project of 24 36 credit points; - (ii) advanced coursework which develops knowledge and research skills in the discipline of the specialisation at 4000- and 5000 level; - (iii) a minimum of 72 credit points at or above -4000 level; - (iv) a minimum of 36 credit points at or above -5000 level; - (v) a minimum of 6 credit points and a maximum of 12 credit points from the open learning environment at -5000 level. - (5) The course resolutions for a Research Pathway Masters degree may also provide for a maximum of 24 credit points at or above -3000 level for students admitted without an undergraduate major or specialisation as provided in subclause 107(3)(c).
+- (v) a minimum of 6 credit points from the open learning environment at -5000 level. - (4) The course resolutions for a Research Pathway Masters degree may also provide for a maximum of 24 credit points at or above -3000 level for students admitted without an undergraduate major or specialisation as provided in subclause 107(2)(c).

-Note: For further discussion of levels, see the Learning and Teaching Policy 2019.
+Note: For further discussion of levels, see the Learning and Teaching Policy.